-When the international LPTs which constrained the study period to 1997-2003 were excluded, the performance analysis of other asset classes could be extended to an 18 years series (1984 to 2002).
-When the longer time series were used (1984 to 2002), the Sharpe ratio for direct property was 0.12, and 0.19 and 0.30 for shares and bonds respectively.
-Direct property no longer outperformed the financial assets which were lacklustre during the 1997-2003 period.
-However, the performance of LPTs still outshone shares and bonds in both study periods.
+When the international LPTs which constrained the study period to 1997-2003 were excluded, the performance analysis of other asset classes could be extended to 18 years series (1984 to 2002).
+When the longer time series were used (Table 3), the direct property no longer outperformed other asset classes and financial assets were not as lacklustre as they were in 1997-2003 period.
+However, the performance of LPTs still outshined shares and bonds in both study periods.